boseongkang/mlproject/README.md

 Use billboard.py Python library to get Billboard top 100 song's title, rank, and artist. <br>
 Using lyrics from websites have copyright issue so use lyrics data from kaggle. <br>
 ~https://www.kaggle.com/datasets/bwandowando/spotify-songs-with-attributes-and-lyrics <br>~
-https://www.kaggle.com/datasets/suparnabiswas/billboard-hot-1002000-2023-data-with-features <br> (new dataset) This data set has License CC BY-NC-SA 4.0 which means we can free to share, adapt if we use as NonCommercial and give appropriate credit. <br>
+~This data set has License CC BY-NC-SA 4.0 which means we can free to share, adapt if we use as NonCommercial and give appropriate credit. <br>~ https://www.kaggle.com/datasets/suparnabiswas/billboard-hot-1002000-2023-data-with-features <br> (new dataset) New dataset License CC0: Public Domain, -> You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission

 - Part 2: Geonho Lee <br>
 Use the songs collected in Part 1 to analyze their audio characteristics. <br>